 It is a standard strap for most bags geared toward the fairer sex.
 (In general, we find the best carrying straps are usually found on more masculine bags.
 Ironic, eh?)

 Everywhere... on the road, on trains and on flights.

 For ten months, the bag was schlepped everywhere around the continental U.S., covering over 18,000 miles, roughly three-quarters around the circumference of the globe.
 In fact, it wasn't until we tracked its mileage that we realize we barely went anywhere international in 2018 😞

-But there wasn't a single form of transportation it wasn't subjected to: it sat on plenty of trains, passenger seats and airports due to its compact size, making it great for short trips.
+There wasn't a single form of transportation it wasn't subjected to: It sat on plenty of trains, passenger seats and airports due to its compact size, making it great for short trips.
 Normal transport, that is.

 Here's how it packed...